-Perspective | As the Lincoln Memorial turns 100, a group of Lincoln fans hopes to right a century-old wrong
+Perspective | As Lincoln Memorial turns 100, group hopes to right a century-old wrong

 Epstein — a retired journalist who lives in Chevy Chase, Md. — said this May’s centennial event will note Moton’s keynote address and the way Taft censored it.
 Charlotte P. Morris, the president of what is now Tuskegee University, will be one of the featured speakers.

 The events of 1922 can seem like ancient history, those of 1865 even more so.
-But Epstein said that among the members of the Lincoln Group is a man named Robert Smith, who is the son of a man who was enslaved.
+But Epstein said that among the members of the Lincoln Group is a man named Daniel Smith, who is the son of a man who was enslaved.

 “His father was born in 1863,” said Epstein.
 “That’s how recent slavery is.”